-In 2014 the Forest Service issued 69 Seed Collection Permits up slightly from the previous year (66 issued in 2013).
-During the same period 12 Master Certificate of Provenance were issued in 2014 (73 issued in 2013).
+In 2015 the Forest Service issued 65 Seed Collection Permits down slightly from the previous year (69 issued in 2014).
+During the same period 41 Master Certificates of Provenance were issued in 2014 (12 issued in 2014).
 These figures vary from year to year depending on availability of suitable seed and levels of demand.

 The Forest Service is also the National Designated Authority in Ireland for the OECD Scheme for the Certification of Forest Reproductive Material Moving in International Trade.
 The object of the international OECD Scheme is to encourage the production and use of forest seeds, parts of plants and plants that have been collected, transported, processed, raised and distributed in a manner that ensures their trueness to name.
-During 2013 Ireland deputised for the Lithuanian EU Presidency at the annual OECD meeting.